tomchatter/tomchatter.github.io/_posts/2020-04-16-koolhaas-new-york.md

 tags: [translation,Rem-Koolhaas]
 ---

 Got contacted by a publisher recently.
 Rem Koolhaas' book on the contemporary architecture of Manhattan.
-They are very eager to publish this book in Lithuania, and I can see why.
+They are very eager to publish this book in Lithuania.
+I can see why: the book has been a bestseller since its first edition.
 So here's to another translation project.

 the principle of congestion